Your Privacy is protected.

 Sleep is vitally important to help repair the body physiologically as well as psychologically.
 Physiological repair such as building muscles, bones, tendons, joints and ligaments etc. occurs between the hours of 10 PM and 2 AM.
 During this timeframe, HGH (human growth hormone) predominates.
 You can think of HGH is your ant-aging hormone and by maximizing sleep we can make about $2000-$3000 worth per month for free.
-Between the hours of 2 and 6 AM the body psychologically regenerates, essentially meaning neurotransmitters and other hormones neurochemicals that help with mental health become recycled and repaired.
+Between the hours of 2 and 6 AM, the body psychologically regenerates.
+It essentially means neurotransmitters and other hormones neurochemicals that help with mental health become recycled and repaired.

 The accelerated health risks for poor sleep:

-Chronic stressors can be huge underlying cause of sleep problems this could include (relationship stress, caffeine, chronic illness, infections, blood sugar imbalances, family stress and hormonal imbalances).
-One thing that all stress has in common whether it’s internal stress or external stress is the increase of cortisol and adrenaline.
+Chronic stressors can be huge underlying cause of sleep problems.
+This could include: relationship stress, caffeine, chronic illness, infections, blood sugar imbalances, family stress and hormonal imbalances.
+One thing that all stress has in common, whether it’s internal stress or external stress, is the increase of cortisol and adrenaline.
 Knocking your cortisol and adrenaline out of balance puts a great deal of stress on your adrenal glands.
-Your cortisol rhythm at night is intimately tied in with your melatonin rhythm (melatonin is your night time hormone the keeps you sleep) and the more you push your cortisol and adrenaline out of balance your melatonin will also be negatively impacted and so will your sleep.
-More research is coming out daily on the anticancer effects of melatonin so optimizing your sleep will help lower your risk of cancer.
+Your cortisol rhythm at night is intimately tied in with your melatonin rhythm.
+Melatonin is your night time hormone the keeps you sleep.
+The more you push your cortisol and adrenaline out of balance, the more your melatonin will also be negatively impacted, and so will your sleep.
+More research is coming out daily on the anticancer effects of melatonin.
+So optimizing your sleep will help lower your risk of cancer.